 Because baby shampoos are excellent cleansing agents and are usually gentle to the skin, they are good for cleansing wounds, cuts, abrasions, and areas around the eyes.
 Also, people who have psoriasis, eczema, and other scaling diseases can use baby shampoos to wash away dead scaly skin.
 Oozing lesions, however, should generally be cleansed only with water or gentle soaps because detergents and harsher soaps can irritate the area.

 Many chemicals are added to cleansing agents.
 For example, some soaps have antibacterial substances added to them.
 In general, antibacterial soap does not improve hygiene or prevent disease, and routine use may disrupt the normal balance of bacteria on the skin.
-Antidandruff shampoos and lotions may contain zinc pyrithione, selenium sulfide, or tar extracts to help treat flaking skin, eczema, and psoriasis of the scalp.
+Antidandruff shampoos and lotions may contain other antibacterial substances, such as zinc pyrithione, selenium sulfide, or tar extracts, to help treat flaking skin, eczema, and psoriasis of the scalp.

 Many different kinds of preparations help protect the skin.
 Oils and ointments supply an oil-based barrier that can help protect scraped or irritated skin and retain moisture.
 Powders may protect skin that rubs against skin or clothing.
 Synthetic hydrocolloid dressings protect pressure sores (bedsores, decubitus ulcers) and other areas of raw skin.
 Sunscreens and sunblocks reflect, absorb, or filter out harmful ultraviolet light.